-If social care and the police intend to pursue this further they may ask to interview the young people in school or they may ask for parents to come to school to be spoken to also.
-It is important to be prepared for every situation and the potential time it may take.
+If Local Authority Children's Social Care and the police intend to pursue this further, they may ask to interview the children in school or they may ask for parents to come to school to be spoken to also.
+It is important for school to be prepared for every situation and the potential time it may take.

-It may also be that social care feel that it does not meet their criteria in which case you may challenge that decision, with that individual or their line manager.
-If on discussion however, you agree with the decision, you may then be left to inform parents.
+It may also be that Local Authority Children's Social Care feel that it does not meet their criteria in which case school/DSL may challenge that decision, with that individual or their line manager.
+If on discussion however, school agrees with the decision, school may then be left to inform parents.